|

 Drovers' Cottage - Laws, CA

-(Photo courtesy Pam Milligan Vaughn)
+(Photo courtesy of Pam Milligan Vaughn)

 |